AdobeDocs/commerce-admin.en/help/configuration-reference/catalog/catalog.md

 ## [!UICONTROL Catalog Search]

-There are two variations of the Catalog Search configuration: The settings that are available when [[!DNL Live Search]](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/overview.html) is installed, and those that are available for native Adobe Commerce.
+There are three variations of the Catalog Search configuration: The settings that are available when [[!DNL Live Search]](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/overview.html) is installed, and those that are available for native Adobe Commerce.
 Follow the instructions for your installation.

 ### Adobe Commerce with [!DNL Live Search]